Skip to content

 Mackenzie

-This enthusiasm was what led me to travel extensively in my personal life.
-I also earned my bachelor’s degree in tourism and hospitality management, thus paving my professional path into the tourism industry.
+This enthusiasm led me to travel extensively in my personal life, with a personal goal of visiting a new country every year.
+I went on to earn my bachelor’s degree in tourism and hospitality management, paving my professional path into the tourism industry.
+Today, I specialize in selling Japan and China as destinations, combining my deep appreciation for cultural exchange with my professional expertise.
 Tourism is an incomparable industry.
 To me, connecting travelers to new cultures, experiences, and environments is not just a job, it’s a privilege.

 Speak to Mackenzie